kubereboot/kured/CONTRIBUTING.md

 ## Manual (release) testing

+### Quick Golang code testing

+Please run `make test` to run only the basic tests.
+It gives a good idea of the code behaviour.

+### Manual functional testing

 Before `kured` is released, we want to make sure it still works fine on the previous, current and next minor version of Kubernetes (with respect to the `client-go` & `kubectl` dependencies in use).
 For local testing e.g.